AndrewBennet/ReadingListWebsite/index.md

 * Create custom lists to organise your books
 * Record your current page number of the books you're reading
 * Add your own rating and notes to each book
-* Dark mode themes: easy on the eyes at night-time.
+* Dark mode themes: easy on the eyes at night-time

 ## Free & Open
 * Export and import all your data